 - Lead to better health outcomes at a lower cost

 Models of Care

-Chiropractors, as MSK experts, help to make the healthcare team stronger, and improve the effectiveness of collaborative care models.
+Chiropractors, as spine, muscle and nervous system experts, help to make the healthcare team stronger, and improve the effectiveness of collaborative care models.
 Evidence shows that chiropractic care, as part of a model of care, can:

 - Enhance the quality of healthcare delivered

 - Improve patient satisfaction

 - Ensure quicker access and faster diagnoses of patients

 - Increase patient confidence in diagnosis and treatment options